Intangible Cultural Heritage Office

-China ratified the Convention for the Safeguarding of the Intangible Cultural Heritage in 2004.
-The Government of Hong Kong Special Administrative Region agreed that the Convention should apply to Hong Kong with effect from December 2004.
+The People's Republic of China ratified the Convention for the Safeguarding of the Intangible Cultural Heritage (the Convention) adopted by the United Nations Educational, Scientific and Cultural Organization in 2004.
+The Government of the Hong Kong Special Administrative Region agreed that the Convention should apply to Hong Kong.

 With the enforcement of the Convention in April 2006, an Intangible Cultural Heritage (ICH) Unit was set up in the same year under the establishment of the Hong Kong Heritage Museum to undertake necessary work in compliance with the Convention.
 In May 2015, the Leisure and Cultural Services Department upgraded ICH Unit to the ICH Office.

 Vision, Mission and Values

 Dedicated to identifying, documenting, researching, preserving, promoting and transmitting ICH, as well as encouraging public participation to jointly promote the transmission and innovation of ICH.

 - To record, document and research Hong Kong's ICH, identify and designate Hong Kong's ICH items to strengthen the safeguarding of ICH.

 - To provide diverse programmes to showcase and promote Hong Kong's ICH to enhance the public's understanding and awareness of ICH.

 - To promote community engagement and regional cooperation, and support the transmission of ICH to jointly safeguard and promote Hong Kong's ICH.

 - Cohesion and Collaboration